 The internship is located in the office of the Historian at the National Portrait Gallery.
 The incumbent will assist Dr. Kate Clarke Lemay in researching topics related to upcoming exhibitions on women’s history, the War of 1898 and its aftermath, and W. E. B. Du Bois.
 The intern will also help with administrative duties related to the symposium organized by the scholarship center of the National Portrait Gallery directed by Dr. Lemay, PORTAL = Insights into Portraiture.
 Successful candidates must have excellent skills in research and writing and an avid interest in the intersections between art, history and biography.
 Skills in Excel and website management desirable.
 Candidates must be of good cheer, resourceful, and able to work both independently and on a team.

 United States House of Representatives, Office of the Historian, Washington, DC

 Based at the U.S. Capitol, the Office of the Historian preserves, collects, and interprets the heritage of the U.S. House of Representatives, serving as the institution’s memory and a resource for Members, staff, and the general public.

-The Office of the Historian seeks an intern with a strong interest in history.
+The Office of the Historian seeks an intern with a strong interest in history or political science, writing and research.
 The intern will conduct congressional research through the use of databases, microfilm, and paper records.
 This research will be used for office print and web publications as well as reference requests.
 The intern will assist staff with general office duties.
 The intern will assist with obtaining research collection materials of former Speakers.
-The intern must be highly motivated, collaborative, and possess excellent research and computer skills
+The intern must be highly motivated, collaborative, and possess excellent research and computer skills.